kenlasko/k8s/README.md

 ```

 ## Argo App Install Order
+I'm working on using SyncWaves to automate this, but in the meantime follow these general procedures for app install order.
 1. nfs-provisioner
 2. mariadb (then follow [MariaDB restore procedures](mariadb/README.md))
 3. longhorn (once up and running, restore volumes)
 4. adguard
 5. external-dns
 6. media-tools (installs all media apps - ONLY DO AFTER LONGHORN VOLUMES ARE RESTORED)
+7. Everything else

 ## Get Kubernetes token
 ```